interledger/rafiki/docs/account-service-api.md

 **Response**

 If successful, returns a `204 No Content` response.
-If already rolled back, may return a `404 Not Found` error.
+If the pending withdrawal was already voided, may return a `404 Not Found` error.

 ### Lookup withdrawal